lamioneiros/tormenthora/README.md

 'sup douche nozzle.
-i ain't got nothin' public o'er here, sorry. maybe if i wasn't a lazy asshole you'd see some of my personal garbage, but unfortunately the world is a cruel place. and i am a lazy asshole.
+I ain't got nothin' public o'er here, sorry.
+If i wasn't such a lazy asshole, maybe you'd see some of my personal garbage.
+Unfortunately, the world is a cruel place, and I am a lazy asshole.